Government Contracting Database

-As a general proposition, such changes in the specifications or in the scope of work [which cause a decrease in the cost of or time required for performance of any part of the contract work] are usually treated as deductive changes rather than termination actions.
+As a general proposition, minor changes in the specifications or in the scope of work [which cause a decrease in the cost of or time required for performance of any part of the contract work] are usually treated as deductive changes rather than termination actions.
 Partial terminations are more appropriate for a reduction of the number of units or supplies to be delivered, elimination of identifiable items of work, reduction in the quantity of work required under the contract, or similar reductions in contract tasks.
-Celesco Industries, Inc., ASBCA No. 22251, 79-1 BCA 13,604 (1978).
+In Re Appeal of Jimenez, Inc., VABCA No. 6351, 02-2 B.C.A.
+(CCH) ¶ 32019 (Sept.
+24, 2002); Celesco Industries, Inc., ASBCA No. 22251, 79-1 BCA 13,604 (1978).
 However, the Boards of Contract Appeals have also held that

 In another decision, Santa Fe Engineers, ASBCA No. 31762, 91-1 BCA 23,571, the Armed Services Board had the following to say concerning the pricing of deductive change orders: